npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_deleting_account.md

 ## To delete an account:

-1. In the Closed Accounts section in the blue navigation pane on the left, right-click the account you want to delete. <br/>This opens the **Edit Account** window.
+1. In the Closed Accounts section in the navigation pane on the left, right-click the account you want to delete. <br/>This opens the **Edit Account** window.
     {% include image.html file="DeleteAccount.png" alt="Deleting an account" %}

 2. Click **Delete Account** at the bottom.